Slaby's Conceptual Art

 The Explusion

-The Expulsion (oil on canvas, 16in x 30in) shows Adam and Eve from a section of the Sistine Chapel’s The Expulsion.
+The Expulsion shows Adam and Eve from a section of the Sistine Chapel’s The Expulsion.
 Here, however, the Garden of Eden lies to the left, off the canvas, and on the right is a modern city (none in particular).
 Adam and Eve have eaten the Forbidden Fruit and have become human beings.
 They are leaving "paradise" and moving to a world of struggle and pain.
 But it is also a world of art, technology, knowledge, growth and creation.
 You may view the city as a positive or negative place - it has been painted vaguely to provoke either interpretation.
 What is important is that the city is their creation.

 Original Painting SOLD